Alexis Demirdjian

-Alexis Demirdjian is a Canadian attorney, currently serving as a Trial Lawyer for the Office of the Prosecutor at the ICC since 2015.
+Alexis Demirdjian is a Canadian lawyer, currently serving as a Trial Lawyer for the Office of the Prosecutor at the ICC since 2015.
 He previously worked as a trial attorney at the ICTY's Office of the Prosecutor in The Hague.
 He was also part of the defence team of General Enver Hadzihasanovic between 2002 and 2005.
 He graduated from the Université du Québec à Montréal with a Masters in international law, after having completed his law degree (LL.B.) from the Université de Montréal.
 He is a member of the Barreau du Québec (Quebec Bar) since 2003.

 Professional experience

 Throughout his career, Demirdjian has worked on several cases dealing with war crimes and crimes against humanity, in situations relating to leadership (both civilian and military authorities).
 In particular, in addition to working on the case of General Hadzihasavonic, he was part of the Prosecution trial team (at the ICTY) in the Vukovar 3 case (Mile Mrksic, Veselin Sljivancanin and Miroslav Radic), Bosnia and Herzegovina (Minister of Interior of the Serb Republic, Mico Stanisic, as well as his regional chief, Stojan Zupljanin) and Croatia (case of Goran Hadzic, Croatian Serb political leader).
 Since 2015, he's been part of the Prosecution trial team in the case of Laurent Gbagbo and Charles Blé Goudé at the International Criminal Court.